IBRice101/IBRice101.github.io/CTFs/Creations/tower.md

 Once the code was written it was compiled with GCC and the -O0 flag (no optimisations), and its symbol table was removed, ensuring no meaningful variables or function names could slip though.

+### Iteration

+Thanks to Praeceps on Discord for the suggestion, removed the obfuscation function that gets optimised away by GCC and replaced it with a second XOR (like the flag) for the password

+May also hash/checksum the flag decrypt output then check that

 ## Walkthrough

 [COMING SOON!]